Bachelor of Science in Electrical Engineering

 - effectively communicate and work in cross functional teams while conducting themselves with high standards of ethics and professional responsibility

-The general purpose of the Board is to provide advice, guidance and support for the development of a high quality program in Electrical Engineering at Georgia Southern University.
-The Board’s role is advisory to the Department’s Chair and faculty in promoting leadership in the Electrical Engineering program.
-The Board provides advice and counsel on all matters to prepare students for successful entrance into professional occupations.
+The general purpose of the Committee is to provide advice, guidance, and support for the development of a high-quality program in Electrical Engineering at Georgia Southern University.
+The Committee’s role is advisory to the Department’s Chair and faculty in promoting leadership in the Electrical Engineering program.
+The Committee provides advice and counsel on all matters to prepare students for successful entrance into professional occupations.
 This includes advice on curricula, materials, facilities and equipment to keep pace with change and ensure what is taught is relevant to the future needs of the business and industrial community.

 Credits for core courses are transferable across all schools within the University System of Georgia.

 University Orientation course (FYE 1220) is still required, which is unique to Georgia Southern University, for those students who transfer less than 30 semester credit hours.

 Any major-specific requirements will be evaluated by the Admissions Office and/or the major department, and appropriate credit will be assigned.

 Students who transfer from outside of the University System of Georgia will be evaluated by the Admission Office and/or the major department, and the appropriate transfer credit will be assigned.